photoprism/photoprism-docs/docs/getting-started/raspberry-pi.md

     Indexing large photo and video collections significantly benefits from [local SSD storage](troubleshooting/performance.md#storage) and plenty of memory for caching.
 Especially the conversion of RAW images and the transcoding of videos are very demanding.
-    We take no responsibility for instability or [performance](troubleshooting/performance.md) problems if your device does not meet the minimum requirements.
+    We take no responsibility for instability or [performance](troubleshooting/performance.md) problems if your device does not meet the requirements.

 ### System Requirements ###

 - Your device should have at least 3 GB of physical memory and a 64-bit operating system.
 - While PhotoPrism has been reported to work on devices with less memory, we take no responsibility for instability or performance problems.
 RAW image conversion and TensorFlow are disabled on systems with 1 GB or less memory.
 - If less than [4 GB of swap space](troubleshooting/docker.md#adding-swap) is configured or a manual memory/swap limit is set, this can cause unexpected restarts, for example, when the indexer temporarily needs more memory to process large files.
+- High-resolution panoramic images may require additional swap space and/or physical memory above the recommended minimum.
 - We recommend disabling [kernel security](troubleshooting/docker.md#kernel-security) in your [docker-compose.yml](https://dl.photoprism.app/docker/arm64/docker-compose.yml), especially if you do not have experience with the configuration: